imzqqq/chat/server/chat/python/api-spec/proposals/1772-groups-as-rooms.md

 introduced and could be considered "unknown" by older versions of their client.

-As with regular rooms, public spaces are expected to have an alias, for example `#foo:chat.dingshunyu.top`, which can be used to refer to the space.
+As with regular rooms, public spaces are expected to have an alias, for example `#foo:chat.imzqqq.top`, which can be used to refer to the space.

 Space-rooms may have `m.room.name`, `m.room.avatar` and `m.room.topic` state
 events in the same way as a normal room.